OLIMEX/OLINUXINO/SOFTWARE/UEXT MODULES/MOD-IO2/linux-access-tool/README.md

 To use the tool download the binary file "modio2tool" to your board.
 Navigate to the folder where you placed it and type "./modio2tool -h" to get help on the available commands.

+For more information refer to either the MOD-IO2's user's manual (chapter "2.4.1 Custom software tool for controlling MOD-IO2 under Linux") or the source code of the tool.

 How to compile?
 --------------
 If you wish to modify the sources or compile the binary yourself - download the all raw files from folder linux-access-tool.
 Place them in a freshly created folder in your Linux-enabled board (OLinuXino; SOM; etc).
 You need to have properly installed GCC compiler.